engantung/UNITY/RPG (3rd Person View)/README.md

 2. Space Bar : Change the weapon Range Attack - Arrow (Default) or Sword - Melee Attack
 3. Left Click and hold down to move player in the direction

+This game prototype has a quest to find the items (student cards) and kill the enemy boss in order to receive the reward from the NPC

 ![alt text](https://github.com/engantung/UNITY/blob/main/RPG%20(3rd%20Person%20View)/Figure%201.png?raw=true)

 ![alt text](https://github.com/engantung/UNITY/blob/main/RPG%20(3rd%20Person%20View)/Figure%202.png?raw=true)